kinoute/Hack-HP-EliteBook-850-G5/README.md

 - Huge thanks to [kecinzer](https://github.com/kecinzer) for making his EFI available.
 This Clover Version is almost all of his work.
 - Thanks to [Mcharlsto](https://github.com/Mcharlsto) for providing fix to models with Samsung PM981 SSDs.
+- Thanks to [Joaotcs](https://github.com/Joaotcs) for providing fix to update the BIOS without breaking macOS.